-The FASB issued ASU No. 2019-12, Simplifying the Accounting for Income Taxes (Topic 740).
-The new guidance simplifies the accounting for income taxes by eliminating certain exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period, hybrid taxes and the recognition of deferred tax liabilities for outside basis differences.
-It also clarifies and simplifies other aspects of the accounting for income taxes.
-For public companies, the amendments in this ASU are effective for fiscal years beginning after December 15, 2020 and interim periods within those fiscal years.
-Early adoption is permitted in interim or annual periods with any adjustments reflected as of the beginning of the annual period that includes that interim period.
-Additionally, entities that elect early adoption must adopt all the amendments in the same period.
-Amendments are to be applied prospectively, except for certain amendments that are to be applied either retrospectively or with a modified retrospective approach through a cumulative effect adjustment recorded to retained earnings.
-The effects of this standard on our financial position, results of operations or cash flows are not expected to be material.
+In 2019, the Financial Accounting Standards Board issued Accounting Standards Update No. 2019-12, Simplifying the Accounting for Income Taxes (Topic 740).
+The new guidance simplifies the accounting for income taxes by eliminating certain exceptions related to the approach for intraperiod tax allocation, the tax basis of goodwill after a business combination, and the recognition of deferred tax liabilities for outside basis differences.
+The new guidance also changes the calculation of the income tax impact of hybrid taxes and the methodology for calculating income taxes in an interim period.
+We adopted this standard as of January 1, 2021 on either a prospective basis, or through a modified retrospective approach, as required by the standard.
+There was no cumulative effect adjustment recorded to retained earnings as the amount was not material.
+The effects of this standard on our financial position, results of operations and cash flows were not material.